nfroidure/knifecycle/README.md

 // Some of our code with rely on the process environment
 // let's inject it as a constant instead of directly
-// pickking en vars in `process.env` to make our code
+// pickking env vars in `process.env` to make our code
 // easily testable
 $.register(constant('ENV', process.env));

 // Let's do so for CLI args with another constant
-// in real world apps we would have create a service
+// in real world apps we would have created a service
 // that would parse args in a complexer way
 $.register(constant('ARGS', process.argv));